mauricionobrega/platform-scaffold/README.md

 This process will allow all projects hosted with `webpack-dev-server` version 1.15.0 and up to be trusted by your browsers.

-## Tests
+## Unit Tests

-To run the full test suite, you can use:
+To run the full unit test suite, you can use:

 ```
 npm run test:all